thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/writing-motoko/timers.md

 ## Overview

-ICP canisters can set an arbitrary number of single-expiration or recurring timers.
+BIG canisters can set an arbitrary number of single-expiration or recurring timers.
 See the [`Timer.mo`](../base/Timer.md) module in the base library.

 ## Example